Your cart

 Enter Metal Clergy and the album they did (not) make in a decade.

-At the very beginning of the story that we’re bringing you today, the name Metal Clergy wasn’t even floating around.
-In fact, the very first time we’ve noticed Ka and Roc Marciano joining forces, was on the latter’s solo debut, back in 2010.
-But it wasn’t really the first time they connected.
+At the beginning of the story we’re bringing you today, the name Metal Clergy wasn’t even floating around.
+The first time we’ve noticed Ka (R.I.P) and Roc Marciano joining forces, was on the latter’s solo debut, back in 2010.
+But it wasn’t the first time they connected.
 The story goes deeper than that.

-To make it shorter, at this stage, let’s just say that the then semi-unknown Marciano created an incredible musical connection with the almost unknown Ka, as they both appeared on the same track.
-Thus was born the artistic partnership that, in the past decade, gave birth to a series of tracks, over the span of almost ten years, which ideally make up one of the best ever “unrealized” rap albums.
+To make it shorter, at this stage, let’s say that the then semi-unknown Marciano created an incredible musical connection with the almost unknown Ka, as they both appeared on the same track.
+Thus was born the artistic partnership that, in the past decade, gave birth to a series of tracks, over almost ten years, which ideally make up one of the best “unrealized” rap albums.

 So, the plan is to tell the real story behind this (kind of) imaginary classic, celebrate the uncommon impact both the emcees had on the rap game since their arrival, and dissect the full origins of the myth.
 On top of that, we will complement the story with a playlist that can (almost) replace the announced and ultra-long-awaited work from the duo, Piece Be With You, as announced in 2012.